RFAs

 Colleges are encouraged to contact RC staff and Fiscal with any questions.

-*Note: Due to the budget reductions, colleges are encouraged to submit project applications by the April 30th deadline.
+*Note: Due to the continued budget reductions, colleges are encouraged to submit project applications by the May 1st deadline.
 Applications submitted after this date may not be funded.

 The San Diego & Imperial Counties Community Colleges’ Regional Consortium embeds equity, with evidence-based practices, into all of its regional RFA projects in an effort to reduce equity gaps among underrepresented and minoritized students.
-(See Black Student Equity Report, Perkins V Comprehensive Regional Needs Assessment, Persevering to Completion Lumina Foundation Report, and the SDICCC SWP Regional Marketing Cumulative Research Report).
+(See Adult Learner Study: Insights to Strengthen Practices and Policies Report, Black Student Equity Report, Perkins V Comprehensive Regional Needs Assessment, Persevering to Completion Lumina Foundation Report, and the SDICCC SWP Regional Marketing Cumulative Research Report).
 Please provide responses to the Equity Strategy questions for each Equity Strategy selected.
 We recommend selecting no more than two strategies per RFA.

 • Equity-mindedness and data literacy in teaching and learning (e.g., using equity gaps data to inform teaching and learning)